hntrl/eventkit/docs/guide/concepts/observable-pattern.md

 ## Using AsyncObservable

 AsyncObservable is eventkit's implementation of the observable pattern.
-It's named this way as to avoid conflicting nomenclature with the Observable primitive that's used by the popular [RxJS](https://rxjs.dev/) library (for which reasons can be described in the [Motivations](/motivations) section).
+The implementation is slightly different than the Observable primitive that is familiar to the JavaScript ecosystem, so it's named this way to avoid confusion (more on this in the [Motivations](/guide/motivations) section).

 Eventkit relies on the [async iterator/generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/AsyncGenerator) pattern as the mechanism to yield values to its subscribers.
 This means that the producer of the observable is an async generator function in itself.